Oussama23o/comfyUI-Realtime-Lora/README.md

 There are example workflows included in the custom_nodes/comfyUI-Realtime-Lora folder.
 Open one in ComfyUI and:

-1. Paste the path to your sd-scripts or AI-Toolkit installation into the node
+1. Paste the path to your training backend installation (sd-scripts, Musubi Tuner, or AI-Toolkit)
-2. For SDXL: select your checkpoint from the dropdown
+2. For SDXL/SD1.5: select your checkpoint from the dropdown
+3. For Musubi Tuner Z-Image: select your de-distilled model, VAE, and text encoder from the dropdowns
-3. For AI-Toolkit models: the first run will download the model from HuggingFace automatically
+4. For AI-Toolkit models: the first run will download the model from HuggingFace automatically

 **First run with AI-Toolkit:** The model will download to your HuggingFace cache folder.
 On Windows this is `C:\Users\%USERNAME%\.cache\huggingface\hub`.
 You can watch that folder to monitor download progress - these models are large (several GB).